Skip to content Skip to footer

 How cross-border insolvency works in practice

 Decades of increasing globalisation and the dominance of ever more complicated multi-national corporate groups have meant that even quite small and otherwise straightforward UK businesses have international relationships that become far more problematic in an insolvency scenario.
 The issues may concern an unpaid receivable, a key supplier relationship, an overseas joint venture or a foreign subsidiary.
-Tangible assets may located
+Tangible assets may be

 Read More